-GCAM utilizes a prescribed (exogenous) GDP trajectory.
+The version of GCAM used for the NGFS Phase V study employs utilizes a prescribed (exogenous) GDP trajectory.
 It currently does not employ an energy-GDP feedback mechanism.
 Since the NGFS scenario are representing an estimate of the full economic consequences of different scenarios, GDP values in non-reference scenarios (so all scenarios except Current Policies) were replaced with a modified GDP that uses the scenario carbon price and the relationship between the carbon price and GDP change from the REMIND-MAgPIE model to create a GDP path consistent with the REMIND-MAgPIE model response to emissions mitigation.
 However, since the GCAM energy, agriculture and land-use system produces its own unique carbon prices based on all of the information about energy-agriculture and land-use interactions, the GCAM GDP consistent with transformation pathways is different than the REMIND-MAgPIE GDP pathway.